msadowski/weeklyrobotics/_posts/2019-11-03-weekly-robotics-63.md

 ---
 ![Issue {{page.idx}}](/img/headers/{{page.idx}}.jpg "Issue {{page.idx}}")

 > I work on this newsletter in phases.
 Phase 1 is going through my news feed and shortlisting the articles I found interesting (currently I use bookmarks for that).
 The second phase is going through the shortlisted webpages and selecting the ones that will appear in the next issue.
 This week I broke the record with 38 webpages shortlisted (!).
 The third phase is selecting the 7 top features.
 If a page doesn't make it to the top I either add it to the next issue or I delete it.
+I was thinking that in the future I might add the links that 'did not make it' to the newsletter.

 1) Saildrone USV Completes First Atlantic Crossing East to West.
 <br>[Saildrone](https://www.saildrone.com/news/first-autonomous-vehicle-atlantic-crossing-east-west?mc_cid=b9320225f2&mc_eid=065323ba53)<br>